isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Curry Leaf Plant.md

 <section>
   <h4>Sowing seeds:</h4>
-<p>Seeds can be sown directly into pots or the ground around 30cm apart.
+<p>Seeds can be sown directly into pots or the ground around 30cm-1m apart.
 Lightly water the soil until damp, once a day.
-Seeds should sprout within a week.</p>
+Seeds should sprout around two weeks.</p>

-<iframe width="100%" height="415" src="https://www.youtube.com/embed/x7J87wY7U6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>	<br>

-<p>The seedlings will be vulnerable to high heat and heavy rain and are best kept under netting in a or a shaded space with around 4 hours of partial or direct sunlight. </p>
-<p>The seeds and seedlings may be vulnerable to being eaten by snails or birds.
-Protect your young plants with a DIY cloche or netting. </p>
 <br>
 </section>

 <section>
 	<h4>Growing:</h4>
-	<p>Once the plants are roughly 15cm tall, they can be exposed to full sunlight conditions. </p>
-<p>Sunflowers grow rapidly and can be fed with fertilisers high in Phosphorus and Potassium.
-Plants can be fertilised regularly a month after germination to encourage stronger root and flower growth. </p>
+	<p>Curry trees are rapid growers and will need regular pruning to be maintained at manageable height.
+Because they already grow rapidly, they generally do not require fertilising, but a use of a high nitrogen fertiliser after hard pruning will encourage the plant to bounce back quickly. </p>
 <br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
-<p>This plant can be grown as a microgreen.
-Microgreens can be harvested the week after they sprout.</p>
-<p>Sunflower heads can be harvested for seeds when the flower heads have drooped down, and the seeds have turned dark and hard.
-You can test whether they are ready for harvest by pulling out some seeds before cutting the entire sunflower head.</p>
+<p>Plants can be harvested for leaves at any time.
+Regular harvesting will encourage bushier growth and will keep the plant at a manageable height. </p>
+<p>Mature, black fruits can be harvested for seeds.
+Sow seeds from ripe fruit immediately after harvesting as they tend to rot quickly.</p>
 	<br>
 </section>